 - Fisher King: The Childlike Empress is the ultimate wellspring from which all Fantasia springs, and harm to her can cause harm to the kingdom.
-In the episode "Missing Memories", Xayide steals the Empress' memories from Yor's Minroud Mine; when she destroys a memory, that portion of Fantasia is erased from existence.
-In the end, Bastian has to rebuild her memory from scratch to recreate Fantasia.
+In the episode "Missing Memories", Xayide steals the Empress's memories from Yor's Minroud Mine; when she destroys a memory, that portion of Fantasia is erased from existence.
+After he manages to drive Xayide out of the mine before she can destroy the Empress's memory of him, Bastian has to help the Empress rebuild her memory from scratch to recreate Fantasia.

 - Invisibility Cloak: The episode "Belt of Invisibility" has Vermin discover Gmal, an invisibility-granting belt that Bastian got from Xayide and then use it to commit a crime spree across Fantasia.
 Bastian is forced to get a second belt from Xayide to stop Vermin, only for this one to make him not only invisible, but eventually inaudible to everyone except Xayide.

 - Made of Explodium: Urgl's bugbee honey, if mixed improperly, becomes a powerful liquid explosive.
 Which proves a great problem with Vermin steals a barrelful of badly mixed bugbee honey.

 - Mirror Self: In the episode "Mirror, Mirror", Xayide creates a magical mirror that can produce clones of the opposite morality to the person it reflects.
 She creates an evil Bastian with it... and then it ends up creating a good Xayide!